acorn-io/acorn-istio-plugin/README.md

 make build
 ```

-## Args

-- `--allow-traffic-from-namespaces`: list of namespaces to allow to connect to all Acorn apps as a single string, comma separated
-  - example: `--allow-traffic-from-namespaces "monitoring,kube-system"`

 ## Prerequisites

 Your local Kubernetes cluster needs to have Acorn installed with the following options at a minimum: